About the Data

 Juvenile Facility.
 Special facilities designated for the housing of juveniles while they are being detained because of questions regarding their immigration status.
 These are often operated by religious, charitable or nonprofit organizations.
 Detention in these facilities may be administered directly by ICE or be handled by the Office of Refugee Resettlement.

 Other Facility.
 Facilities not falling into any of the above categories.
-Typically these are motels, hotels, hospitals or other medical facilities.
+Typically these are motels or hotels.

 The Office of Refugee Resettlement is an agency within the Department of Health and Human Services that assists in refugee resettlement of immigrants in this country.
 This agency under immigration law also has the responsibility for providing housing and other services to unaccompanied juveniles under 18 years of age who have been detained by ICE because of questions regarding their immigration status.